pauloddr/bind-callbacks/README.md

 However, `bind()` returns a __new function__, [as stated in its documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).
 This causes memory allocation, giving more work to the garbage collector later on, and increasing the chance of memory leaks.

-This component provides a function that will create a `callbacks` object inside your instance and then store those bound functions for your code to call later.
+This component provides a function that will create a `callbacks` property inside the object instance and then store those bound functions for your code to call later:

 ```javascript
 const bindCallbacks = require('bind-callbacks')